5 Money Apps That Are Taking Over the Financial World

 These cents really do add up.
 Other banks may offer a very similar service to Acorns and even though you may be quite a conservative spender, you can save around $60 per month.
 Although this kind of monthly saving is unlikely to vastly change your future or retirement, it can be used to pay for quite large expenses.
 You may use this money each Christmas to buy gifts for your friends and family.

 There are however a couple of things that Acorns does that your bank would not.
-The first being that you can you can get cashback at around 100 retailers, including Apple, Airbnb, and Nike.
+The first being that you can get cash back at around 100 retailers, including Apple, Airbnb, and Nike.
 The second is that you can also save on payments made when using your credit card or other accounts.
 These extra options could make a huge positive impact on the amount of money you could save each month.

 If you are a student with a valid .edu email address, Acorns is absolutely free to use.
 Even If you have a job it still only costs just $1 a month for balances under $5000 and 0.25% per year for balances over $5000.
 However, as mentioned, this is a service that some banks offer their customers free of charge.
 So it is worth checking with your bank prior to signing up to this app.